-At the Mount Sinai Mitral Valve Repair Center, our team is among the world’s very best, performing more advanced valve surgeries in a year than most hospitals do in a decade.
+At the Mitral Valve Repair Center at The Mount Sinai Hospital, our team is among the world’s very best, performing more advanced valve surgeries in a year than most hospitals do in a decade.

 When it comes to reconstructive valve surgery, expertise matters.1